Section A: What is the UK Service Supplier Visa?

 1. UK Service Supplier Visa Worker Requirement

 An individual will be eligible for a UK Service Supplier visa if they have a contract to provide services to a UK company, either as an employee for an overseas company or as a self-employed professional based overseas, and that contract is covered by a valid international trade agreement.
-To be eligible, the applicant must satisfy the following:

 a.
 Employment and Self-Employment

 To be eligible for the Service Supplier Visa, the applicant must be either an employee of an overseas business or a self-employed service provider based overseas and established in the territory of a party to an eligible trade agreement.
 The applicant must have a valid service contract with a UK business covered by that agreement.
+If self-employed, they must also be established outside the UK and able to demonstrate that they have been working in the same sector for at least 12 months immediately before applying.

 b.
 Service under a Valid Contract Covered by a Valid International Trade Agreement